If you’ve noticed your Maine Coon sleeping more often than normal, you might be wondering why does my Maine Coon sleep so much?

 Do Maine Coons Sleep In Odd Positions?

-There are a few reasons used to explain their unusual sleeping patterns:
+There are a few reasons used to explain these unusual sleeping patterns:

 - Maine Coons will sleep anywhere